smuv/discordsmuv/README.md

 you go to the "network tab"  "you write api/v" you choose any dm  and should be "messages?limit=50" click on it and search for "authorization"

-you copy it and now start the notepad++, edit smuv.py and you have something like token = "paste here" there you paste this tokene
+you copy it and now start the notepad++, edit smuv.py and you have token = "paste here" there you paste token